Support our work! The Inertia may earn a small commission from affiliate links in this article. Learn more about our gear review policy here.

 How We Tested The Best SUP Paddles

 After researching nearly 30 of the best SUP paddles on the market, we tested 15 different models before settling on the 10 best options to include in this Buyer’s Guide.
-Our team of both experts and novices took to the water on Lake Tahoe and some of its surrounding alpine lakes.
+Our team of experts and novices took to the water on Lake Tahoe and some of its surrounding alpine lakes.
 We put each paddle to the test in all kinds of conditions from calm, glassy water to windy, wavy, choppy days with plenty of boat traffic to bounce us around.
 We tested the paddles on a variety of board types, including both hard boards and inflatable models, and both all-around recreational boards and longer, narrower touring models.
-We used each paddle in a comprehensive range of paddling conditions to identify their strengths and weaknesses, and to help you find the right paddle for your experience level, paddling style, and budget.
+We used each paddle in a comprehensive range of paddling conditions to identify their strengths and weaknesses and to help you find the right paddle for your experience level, paddling style, and budget.

 Year-round Lake Tahoe resident Nick Bruckbauer leads our SUP paddle testing team.
-Nick has been stand-up paddling for over a decade since a trip to Hawaii in 2011, and has owned several different types of SUP boards and paddles since then.
+Nick has been stand-up paddling for over a decade since a trip to Hawaii in 2011 and has owned several different types of SUP boards and paddles since then.
 In addition to his current home water of Lake Tahoe, he has paddled primarily on the Pacific Ocean while living in Santa Barbara, CA for 10 years, but has also paddled a variety of lakes and rivers from the midwest to the west coast.
 Nick was joined in his testing by friends and family members with much less paddling experience to get their feedback, as well as other team members from The Inertia.

 Beautiful woman paddle boarding on Lake Tahoe with the Aqua Bound Freedom SUP paddle